omarandresjimenez/MovieCatalog/README.md

 After run the composer command, go to http://localhost

-You can use user: tempadUser  pwd: anypwd   to log as an admin.
+You can use user: tempadmUser  pwd: anypwd   to log as an admin.